HMCS / HMH What's Happening

 3. Sandwich of Egg Salad with carrots and a cookie $12

-Please place your order online here by TUESDAY, April 18.
+Please place your order online by the announced date.

 We will have juice, water, and tea available by donation ($1-$2).